Tiny-Earth/DemoSite/site/src/intro.md

 - **Ownership:** Instructors gain agency and develop a sense of responsibility for outcomes.
 - **Relevance:** Instructors can share their findings with others and work on education reform that has applications beyond their own classroom.

 The Scientific Teaching Course is designed to help you put all these ideas into practice in ways that make sense for you and your context.
-It provides an overview of the complex and expansive landscape of evidence, approaches, methods, and theories.
+It provides an overview of the complex and expansive landscape of evidence, approaches, methods, and theories related to STEM teaching in higher education.
 It also highlights the role of systemic barriers in course climate – or  learning environments – and provides tools to remove them.

 The aim is to empower you, the instructor, to customize the approaches for your own identities, students, content, and contexts, which in turn, can bring purpose and joy to teaching.